 Interactions between phosphorothioated NAPs and amphipathic protein targets.

-Phosphorothioation involves the replacement of one non-bridging oxygen in the phosphodiester linkage with sulfur (indicated in red in the figure above).
+Phosphorothioation involves the replacement of one non-bridging oxygen in the phosphodiester linkage with sulfur (indicated on the right in red).